Kadian M. Callahan

 • oversight of the CSM Advising Center;

-• facilitating ongoing college-wide curriculum and program improvement;
+• facilitating ongoing college-wide curriculum and program improvements;

-Kadian collaborates with faculty and administrators across KSU units and across higher educational institutions to promote continuous improvement of undergraduate Science, Technology, Engineering, and Mathematics (STEM) education.
-Her research examines strategies for improving teaching and learning in science and mathematics courses and programs and STEM institutional change efforts to transform teaching, learning, and the student experience.
-Kadian is involved with several national efforts seeking to improve undergraduate STEM education, including the Association of Public and Land-grant Universities’ (APLU’s) “Envisioning and Enacting an Inclusive and Diverse STEM Professoriate” conference series and Student Engagement in Mathematics through an Institutional Network for Active Learning (SEMINAL), the Association of American Colleges & Universities (AAC&U) Project Kaleidoscope, and the Accelerating Systemic Change Network (ASCN).
+Dr. Callahan collaborates with faculty and administrators at KSU and across higher educational institutions to promote continuous improvement of undergraduate Science, Technology, Engineering, and Mathematics (STEM) education.
+Her research examines strategies for improving teaching and learning in science and mathematics courses and programs and analyzing STEM institutional change efforts to transform teaching, learning, and the student experience.
+She has led mathematics departmental change efforts and serves as a change consultant for institutions seeking to improve introductory mathematics.
+Her involvement at the national level includes serving as a co-leader for the Accelerating Systemic Change Network (ASCN) and as a mentor for the Association of American Colleges & Universities (AAC&U) Project Kaleidoscope's STEM Leadership Institute.

 Leadership Philosophy